 Martin started his chemical industry career in the United Kingdom with what is now Univar.
 Martin holds a BSc.
 Hons.
 Degree in Biology with subsidiary subjects of Biochemistry and Biotechnology from Portsmouth University.

-Mr. Thoelke’s role in Chemical Market Analytics as executive director for Olefins and Derivatives in Europe, the Middle East, and Africa at Chemical Market Analytics.
+Matthew Thoelke is the Executive Director for Olefins and Derivatives in Europe, the Middle East, and Africa at Chemical Market Analytics.